Benson-Gikonyo/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 9: Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

     Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)

+Task 11: Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line. use the function write from the sys module. print to stderr, and exit with status 1